Financial Aid

 5 Select the Aid Year and then click Submit

-Note: The items labeled "Not Satisfied" or "Incomplete" are requirements that need your attention.
+Note: The items labeled "Not Satisfied", "Incomplete", or "Established" are requirements that need your attention.
 You need to take action on these items.
 Also, in most cases you should be able to click on the link to complete the required form for completion.

 A: